- Open To Public

 The current military tensions in Ukraine have put women's rights and political and civil society participation increasingly at risk.
 This event will address the interplay of gender, peace and security issues in Ukraine, and consider how best to strengthen women’s full and equal participation in shaping Ukraine’s future.

-The panel is part of a series of lectures and panels on the UN's Women, Peace, and Security Agenda, organized by LISD's Project on Women in the Global Community, the Permanent Mission of Liechtenstein to the United Nations, and the PeaceWomen Project of the Women’s International League for Peace and Freedom (WILPF).
+The panel is part of a series of lectures and panels on the UN's Women, Peace, and Security Agenda, organized by LISD's Project on Gender in the Global Community, the Permanent Mission of Liechtenstein to the United Nations, and the PeaceWomen Project of the Women’s International League for Peace and Freedom (WILPF).